jaredpar/jaredpar.github.io/_posts/2008-12-12-notimplementedexception-vs-notsupportedexception.md

 For Example: ICollection.Count, ICloneable.Clone, etc ...
 [1]

-The method in question on my previous blog post was ICollection<T>.Add().??
-I was dealing with an immutable collection for which Add is not possible.??
+The method in question on my previous blog post was ICollection<T>.Add().
+I was dealing with an immutable collection for which Add is not possible.
 Since there is a property, IsReadOnly, which serves as an indicator that Add() is not allowed, [NotSupportedException](http://msdn.microsoft.com/en- us/library/system.notsupportedexception.aspx) is the better choice.